 LW: Shinji Kagawa (Danny Welbeck, ’75)

 Despite a few flashes of brilliance, Kagawa failed to live up to expectations at Old Trafford and returned to Borussia Dortmund in 2014.

 The Japan international made 145 appearances during his second spell in Germany but fell down the pecking order following the arrival of coach Lucien Favre.

-He then joined La Liga 2 side Real Zaragoza in 2019, helping the club finish in the play-off places in his debut season.
+He then joined second-tier Spanish outfit Real Zaragoza in 2019, helping the club finish in the play-off places in his debut season.
 Kagawa is currently back in Japan, turning out for J1 League club Cerezo Osaka

 Rooney spent another three years at United and became their all-time record goalscorer before returning to boyhood club Everton in 2017.